 MacMillan is a skilled two-way forward with good speed and vision along with good playmaking skills.
 The lanky forward needs to add more muscle mass and size to his thin frame in order to play his physical style.
 He has a few more years of development at the NCAA level to prepare his overall game for the professional level.

-MacMillan will be returning for his junior year at the UND where the versatile centerman will be expected to bring more offensive production and continue his development as a two-way player.
-He should have a much bigger role on the team this season with the loss of some high profile talent to graduation.
+MacMillan will be returning for his senior year at the UND where the versatile centerman will be expected to bring more offensive production and continue his development as a two-way player.
+He should have a much bigger leadership role on the team this season.